krzysiekz/CostyFlutter/README.md

 - Add/modify/delete projects, people and expenses
 - Generate and share expense report
-- Multilanguage (currently Polish and English)
+- Multi-language (currently Polish and English)
 - Support for dark/light theme (Android only)
-- Work on IOS, Android and Web (although it was not realy adjusted to proper Web experience)
+- Work on IOS, Android and Web (although it was not really adjusted to proper Web experience)
 - Adaptive look for Android and IOS

 ## Some screenshots